Executive

 The Executive Division of the Office of the Attorney General performs constitutional and civic duties by providing oversight and direction.
 Working closely with Administrative Services, this division develops policy and managerial practices.
 It also coordinates efforts to work with various state agencies and the state legislature.
 The Executive Division houses the Communications Division.

-Chief Deputy Attorney General: Larry Frieman
+Chief Deputy Attorney General: Natalie Laborde

 Assistant Chief Deputy Attorney General: Harry J. "Skip" Philips Jr.